XanaduAI/MrMustard/README.md

 MrMustard supports in fully differentiable way:
 - Phase space representation of Gaussian states and Gaussian channels on an arbitrary number of modes
-- Fock representation of Gaussian states and Gaussian channels with mode-wise dimensionality cutoffs
+- Exact Fock representation of any Gaussian circuit and any Gaussian state up to an arbitrary cutoff
 - Beam splitter, MZ interferometer, squeezer, displacement, phase rotation, bosonic lossy channel, thermal channel, [more to come...]
 - General Gaussian N-mode gate and general N-mode Interferometer with dedicated symplectic and orthogonal optimization routines
 - Photon number moments